So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 - YOU run the risk of discrediting your blog.

-Let’s dive into each one of these in more detail.
+Now let’s dive into each one of these in more detail.

 I have to say that thanks to blogging, I’ve been able to really improve my writing and speaking skills over the years.